dexiouz/Notes/Coercion in Javascript/index.md

 = true && true
 = true
 ```
+For a more detailed explanation on primitive coercion, checkout this article I wrote specifically for [Coercing primitives in javascript](https://hashnode.com/post/coercing-primitives-in-javascript-ckh4q0phi05mz39s16ptvhgl8)

 ## Non - Primitive coercion (Object coercion)
 We have seen how primitive coercion is done.
 In this section we will do same for non-primitives.
 Recall that we said earlier that the object data type is called non-primitive and that the `typeof` of for functions and arrays will always resolve to "function" and "object" respectively because functions and arrays are _subtypes_ of object.